-- If you are buying a higher-end, high efficiency furnace during the Spring or Fall, some manufacturers are likely to offer incentives, from low-interest financing to cash-back when installation is complete.
+- Traditionally, the best time to purchase a furnace is during spring or fall.
+If you are buying a higher-end, high efficiency furnace during the spring or fall, some manufacturers are likely to offer incentives, from low-interest financing to cash-back when installation is complete.

 - Encourage several HVAC contractors to compete for your business.
 However, keep in mind that you rarely want to make your decision based on up-front price alone.
 Choosing a reputable HVAC contractor is as important in determining your overall satisfaction and cost as choosing an appropriate furnace.